greghesp/ha-bambulab/README.md

 A Home Assistant Integration for Bambu Lab printers

+## Contribution

+Want to contribute to ha-bambulab?
+Great!
+We have a few small asks though!

+- Please do not fork and PR against the `main` branch
+- Use the `develop` branch, this is our working area.
+Anything in the `main` branch should be considered live, released code.
+- Please name your commits accordingly, and add some context as to what you have added.

 ## Setup

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=greghesp&repository=ha-bambulab&category=Integration)